 Advocates of drug legalization (regulation and taxation) may have mixed feelings about this reform.
 But yes – it would cure a gross injustice to people facing prison for possession of water or other non-drug media.

 On the other hand, the Prohibitionists really shot themselves in the foot on this one.
-The Minnesota Bong Water case has helped undermine what public confidence there was in criminal drug laws and their enforcement.
+So the Minnesota Bong Water case has helped undermine public confidence in criminal drug laws and their enforcement.
 And as stated in the dissent in the Peck case:

 “The majority’s decision to permit bong water to be used to support a first-degree felony controlled-substance charge runs counter to the legislative structure of our drug laws, does not make common sense, and borders on the absurd…the result is a decision that has the potential to undermine public confidence in our criminal justice system.”